 - following training they will also work on the till

 All volunteers who work at HULA either at the centre or at the shop have a desire to help the charity and ultimately help the animals that we care for until they find their new homes.
 If you are interested in becoming a volunteer please print off the relevant application form below, complete it in full and return it to the volunteer co-ordinator at HULA.
-Alternatively visit HULA between 10-4 Sunday to Thursday and pick up a form from staff.
+Alternatively visit HULA between 1-3 Tuesday to Sunday and pick up a form from staff.
 Applications can take a little while to process so please be patient and you will be contacted for your induction if your application is successful.
 All applicants must be over 16 years of age.